sfieger/shell-scripts/README.md

 - check-updates  : checks and prints how many packages are upgradeable

 # Installation
-Copy the scripts to wherever you like, make dem runnable (if you need to) and have a try.
+Copy the scripts to wherever you like, make them runnable (if you need to) and have a try.